 By default, all meetings will be set to ‘Gallery’ layout, displaying participants in 2 x 2 or 3 x 3 grids.
-In case there are more than nine people attending, you will be able to change the layout to the “Large Gallery” view—the default view when you join a desktop or mobile meeting.
-If there are more than 49 people in the conference, Teams will prioritize the people who have their video turned on and those who are speaking the most.
+If more than nine people attend the meeting, you can change the layout to the “Large Gallery” view—the default view when you join a desktop or mobile meeting.
+If there are more than 49 people in the conference, Teams will prioritize the people who have their cameras turned on and those who speak the most.

-For attendants who do not have their video turned on, the Teams app will show their profile picture or their initials if they haven’t added a photo.
+For attendants who do not have their cameras turned on, the Teams app will show their profile photo or initials if they haven’t added a photo.